- About Us

-Prior to joining Tufts Health Plan in 2015, Marc was the head of small group and individual business segments at Aetna, Inc., in Hartford, where he drove pricing, distribution and product initiatives that improved earnings while mitigating membership losses in several key markets.
-He has also served as senior vice president of commercial markets for Capital Blue Cross in Harrisburg, Penn.
-Prior to this role, he held a variety of executive positions for health plans and multi-line insurers throughout the northeast.
+Prior to joining Tufts Health Plan in 2015, Marc was the national head of small group and individual business segments at Aetna, Inc., in Hartford, where he drove strategy, pricing, distribution and product initiatives.
+Prior to joining Aetna, he also served as senior vice president of commercial markets for Capital Blue Cross in Harrisburg, PA.

 Tracey is responsible for managing actuarial and underwriting functions for the commercial, senior products, and public plans business segments.
 In addition, she is responsible for Tufts Health Plan’s risk adjustment functions across the enterprise.

-Lydia was previously vice president of human resources and diversity, where she oversaw all HR programs and practices.
+Lydia previously served as vice president of human resources and diversity, where she oversaw all human resource programs and practices.
 Prior to joining Tufts Health Plan in 2004, Lydia held senior level human resources management positions with Progress Software, Blue Cross and Blue Shield of New Hampshire, Lockheed Sanders and Emerson Hospital.
-She also ran her own human resources consulting practice.

 Lydia is the board chair of Operation A.B.L.E. and is co-chair of the board of directors for the Boston Y Achievers program.
 She also serves as co-chair of the Jobs Committee as part of Perkins School for the Blind’s Perkins-Business Partnership.

 Lydia received her B.S. degree in management from the University of Massachusetts.